Kaushikcoder2005/ToolTips/README.md

+Here is a starter README.md file for your project, based on your request and the existing features.
+You can use the following content for both readme.md and README.md (case-insensitive on most systems, but it's best to keep one for consistency).

+---

 # Tooltips Sandbox 🛠️

 A customizable React tooltip component with live preview and code generation.
 Perfect for prototyping and implementing tooltips in your projects.